•

 If you want to understand the benefit of Section 89A, it is vital to learn about the two main approaches to income taxation that are accrual and receipt basis:

-• Receipt Basis: In this, the income will be taxed in the year in which it is actually received or withdrawn.
+• Receipt Basis: Under this method, income is taxed in the year it is actually received or withdrawn.

-• Accrual Basis: Income will be taxed in the year in which it's earned, irrespective of the duration when it's actually received.
+• Accrual Basis: Income will be taxed in the year it's earned, irrespective of when it's actually received.

-Section 89A permits the residents who are receiving income from specified foreign retirement accounts to avail themselves of a receipt-based taxation approach for such accounts.
-It means that they will not be liable to taxes on the income that they earn in these accounts until they make a withdrawal.
+Section 89A permits residents who receive income from specified foreign retirement accounts to avail themselves of a receipt-based taxation approach for such accounts.
+It means that they will not be liable for taxes on the income earned in these accounts until a withdrawal is made.

 How Does Section 89A of the IT Act Work?